How to smoke a brisket

 COOKING / SMOKING PHASE

 Fire Up The Barby.
 Throughout the duration of the cook you want a clean, blue smoke.
 Why you ask?
 Because if the smoke is billowing white aka dirty you can be left with a bitter and acrid tasting piece of meat at the end.
 Whether you're smoking on a pellet, wood, gas or charcoal smoker I like to preheat the smoker until you reach approx 250F/121C and the smoke is near invisible with a slight blue tinge.
+For charcoal and wood smoker - Once you gain more experience you can add a cherry wood branch for example on the coolest part of your firebox to layer some additional smoke into the cook.

 Now that the smoker is preheated, you can remove the brisket from the fridge and place it onto your grill grate of the smoker.
 If you are a data nerd like me, place a temp probe in the point end, flat end and one for ambient pit temp.
 Once you get the head of cooking briskets you won’t need a thermometer for most, if not all of the cook.